Federal Railroad Administration (FRA), Department of Transportation (DOT).

 Authority: The Consolidated Security, Disaster Assistance, and Continuing Appropriations Act, 2009 (Pub.
 L. 110-329, September 30, 2008).

-Schedule for Railroad Rehabilitation and Repair Grant Program: FRA will begin accepting grant applications on November 6, 2013.
-All applications must be received by 5:00 p.m.
-EST, December 9, 2013.
+Schedule for Rehabilitation and Repair Grant Program: FRA will begin accepting grant applications 10 days after publication of this Notice of Funding Availability in the Federal Register.
+All applications must be received by the January 16, 2009, deadline.

-Eligible Projects: To be eligible for funding under this Program, a project must include the rehabilitation and repair of Class II or Class III railroad infrastructure damaged by hurricanes, floods, and other natural disasters in counties for which the President declared a major disaster under Title IV of the Robert T. Stafford Disaster Relief and Emergency Assistance Act of 1974 between January 1, 2008 and the date of the publication of this notice in the Federal Register (http://www.fema.gov/news/disasters.fema#sev1).
-Rehabilitation or repairs must be made to rights-of-way, bridges, signals, and other infrastructure which are part of the general railroad system of transportation and primarily used by railroads to move freight traffic.
+Eligible Projects: To be eligible for funding under this Program, a project must include the rehabilitation and repair of Class II or Class III railroad infrastructure damaged by hurricanes, floods, and other natural disasters in counties for which the President declared a major disaster in calendar year 2008 under Title IV of the Robert T. Stafford Disaster Relief and Emergency Assistance Act of 1974.
+Rehabilitation or repairs must be made to rights-of-way, bridges, signals, and other infrastructure which are part of the general railroad system of transportation.
+In addition, the railroad infrastructure replaced or rehabilitated must be primarily used to move freight traffic.

-Funding Period: Funds will be available under this program only for the reimbursement of costs incurred after a major disaster declaration that was made between January 1, 2008 and the date of the publication of this notice of funding availability in the counties covered by such a declaration.
+Funding Period: Funds will be available under this program only for the reimbursement of costs incurred after a major disaster declaration in calendar year 2008 in the counties covered by such a declaration.

 Selection Criteria: FRA will consider the following selection factors in evaluating applications for grants under this Program:

-1. The inability of the Class II or Class III railroad to fund the project without Federal funding under the Railroad Rehabilitation and Repair Grant Program, including the applicant demonstrating that it has exhausted all other Federal and State resources.
+1. The inability of the Class II or Class III railroad to fund the project without Federal grant funding.

 2. The effects on rail operations, specifically the movement of freight, of the proposed rehabilitation or repair.